-These test items are designed primarily for dog teams.
+Our assessment has been designed primarily for dog teams, since they make up 95% of our volunteers.
 If you have another kind of animal companion, there will be some variation in the procedures to accommodate species differences.
 If you have questions or feel unsure after reading this information, please feel free to call and ask for more detailed responses.